Reflections from the Balsam Fir Harvest

 For the last several years the reputation and demand for Young Living Therapeutic Grade™ (YLTG) balsam fir essential oil has skyrocketed.
 Its recent inclusion in the popular new Deep Relief™ Essential Oil Roll-On caused supplies to dip to a critically low-level, and replenishing the balsam supply became a top priority.
 Gary Young, one of only a few people worldwide with experience distilling therapeutic-grade balsam fir oil, personally took the assignment.

-Gary thought the harvest would double as a great learning/team building opportunity for employees and distributors alike, enabling them to “get their skin in the game.”
+Gary thought the harvest would double as a great learning/team building opportunity for employees and members alike, enabling them to “get their skin in the game.”
 He extended an open invitation to everyone at Young Living, citing “…bitter cold temperatures, treacherous icy roads, hard work, long days and little sleep,” with the consolation that, “you won’t starve or freeze and you’ll learn a lot.”
 Despite his shortcomings as a travel agent, he was true to his word and for a few days several of us ditched our desks to experience the balsam harvest first-hand.
 After all, according to Gary, “There is no better way to understand the seed to seal stewardship.”

 My time in Idaho was a great chance to reflect on what makes Young Living truly special and gave me an even deeper respect for our founders.
 Particularly impressive was Gary’s hands-on approach; no matter the task, there he was—founder and president of Young Living—setting the pace.
 Gary often says, “I’ll never ask anyone to do something I’m not willing to do myself.”
 He usually utters these words right before performing a white-knuckle snowmobile maneuver, but during the harvest I found this philosophy applied to work as well.